pivotal/docs-tap/getting-started.md

-Typically, APIs that include these resource types are installed onto the Tanzu Application Platform cluster as Kubernetes Operators and providing CRDs and controllers to reconcile them, as is the case with the three Kubernetes Operators listed above. <!-- need to clarify -->
+Typically, APIs that include these resource types are installed onto the Tanzu Application Platform cluster as Kubernetes Operators and providing CRDs and controllers to reconcile them, as is the case with the three Kubernetes Operators listed above. <!-- clarify? -->

 ### <a id="stk-user-roles"></a> User roles and responsibilities